Numielle/wcl-analyses/README.md

 ## Features

 Dumps analyses for certain fights to stdout.
-Currently, supported fights and analyses are listed below.
+Currently supported fights and analyses are listed below.

 ### SSC & TK
 #### Lady Vashj